-- Prep the Oven, Egg Wash, and Puff Pastry.
-Preheat the oven to 400˚F. In a small bowl, whisk together the egg and water, and set aside.
-Roll out the puff pastry sheet into a 12-inch square, on a lightly floured working surface.
-Cut the pastry into 16 small squares, and set them aside.
+- Prep.
+Preheat the oven to 400˚F. Whisk together the egg and water, and set aside.
+Roll out the puff pastry sheet into a 12-inch square, cut it into 16 small squares, and set aside.

 - Cook the Vegetables.
 Melt the butter in an oven-safe skillet over medium heat.
 Add the onions, carrots, and celery, and cook them for about 4 minutes, stirring occasionally.

-- Add the Turkey, Flour, and Broth.
-Stir the diced fully-cooked turkey into the skillet, sprinkle flour over everything, and cook for a couple of minutes while stirring.
-Then pour in the broth, and stir well to dissolve the floury butter into the broth.
+- Add the Turkey.
+Stir the diced turkey into the skillet, sprinkle with flour, and cook for 2 minutes while stirring.
+Then, pour in the broth and stir well to dissolve the floury butter into the broth.

-- Add Cream and Peas and Boil Until Thickened.
-Add the cream and peas to the filling mixture, and bring it to a boil.
-Allow the filling to cook for 3 to 4 more minutes, or until it thickens.
+- Add Cream and Peas.
+Add the cream and peas to the filling mixture and bring it to a boil; cook for 3 to 4 minutes or until it thickens.
 Season with thyme, salt, and pepper, taste, and adjust the seasonings as needed.

-- Top with Pastry and Egg Wash.
-Remove the pot pie filling from the heat.
+- Top with Pastry.
+Remove it from the heat.
 Arrange your puff pastry squares on top of the filling, with each square slightly overlapping so that the entire surface of the turkey mixture is covered.
 Use a pastry brush to brush the squares with your prepared egg wash.

 - Bake.
 Place the skillet on a rimmed baking sheet, to catch any spills that may bubble over.
 Bake the pot pie for 20 to 25 minutes, or until the filling is bubbly and the top is browned.

-- Enjoy!
+- Serve.
 Remove the finished pot pie from the oven.
 Let it stand for 10 minutes, and then sprinkle with fresh thyme leaves and serve.

-- Make It a Shepherd’s Pie: You can make a cozy gluten-free version of this recipe by using cornstarch instead of the flour, and topping the pie with a layer of mashed potatoes, shepherd’s pie style!
+- Make It a Shepherd’s Pie: You can make a cozy version of this recipe by using cornstarch instead of the flour, and topping the pie with a layer of mashed potatoes, shepherd’s pie style.

-- Dough Substitutions: Puff pastry isn’t the only game in town!
-Crescent roll dough, refrigerated biscuits, or prepared pie crust are all good choices for topping a homemade pot pie.
+- Dough Substitutions: Crescent roll dough, refrigerated biscuits, or prepared pie crust are all good choices for topping a homemade pot pie.